EconomyLens.com

 Related

 US President Donald Trump said Washington now had the blueprint for a “very, very strong” trade deal with China that would see Beijing’s economy “open up” to US businesses, in an interview broadcast Tuesday on Fox News.
 “We have the confines of a very, very strong deal with China.
 But the most exciting part of the deal…that’s the opening up of China to US business,” he told the US broadcaster while aboard Air Force One on the way to the start of his Gulf tour.
-“One of the things I think that could be most exciting for us and also for China, is that we’re trying to open up China,” he added, without elaborating on details.
+“One of the things I think that could be most exciting for us and also for China is that we’re trying to open up China,” he added, without elaborating.

-Under the deal, the United States agreed to lower its tariffs on Chinese goods to 30 percent while China will reduce its own to 10 percent — down by over 100 percentage points.
-The reductions came into effect just after midnight Washington time (0401 GMT) on Wednesday, a major de-escalation in trade tensions that saw US tariffs on Chinese imports soar to up to 145 percent and even as high as 245 percent on some products.
+Under the deal, the United States agreed to lower its new tariffs on Chinese goods to 30 percent while China will reduce its own to 10 percent — down by over 100 percentage points.

 Markets have rallied in the glow of the China-US tariff suspension.

-Chinese officials have kept their cards closer to their chests, pitching themselves at a summit in Beijing with Latin American leaders this week as a stable partner and defender of globalisation.
-“There are no winners in tariff wars or trade wars,” Xi told leaders including Brazil’s Luiz Inácio Lula da Silva, while his top diplomat Wang Yi swiped at a “major power” that believed “might makes right”.
+Chinese officials have pitched themselves at a summit in Beijing with Latin American leaders this week as a stable partner and defender of globalisation.
+“There are no winners in tariff wars or trade wars,” Chinese President Xi Jinping told leaders including Brazil’s Luiz Inacio Lula da Silva.
+His top diplomat Wang Yi swiped at a “major power” that believed “might makes right.”

-Deep sources of tension remain, too — the US additional tariff rate remains higher than China’s because it includes a 20 percent levy over Trump’s complaints about Chinese exports of chemicals used to make fentanyl.
+Deep sources of tension remain — the US additional tariff rate is higher than China’s because it includes a 20 percent levy over Trump’s complaints about Chinese exports of chemicals used to make fentanyl.
 Washington has long accused Beijing of turning a blind eye to the fentanyl trade, something China denies.
-And while the US said it sees room for progress on the issue, Beijing on Tuesday warned Washington to “stop smearing and shifting blame” onto it.
+Analysts warn that the possibility of tariffs returning after 90 days simply piles on more uncertainty.
+“Further tariff reductions will be difficult and the risk of renewed escalation persists,” Yue Su, principal economist at The Economist Intelligence Unit, told AFP.

 © 2024 AFP